Expungement Lawyers in Carmel, IN

 You’ve paid the price for your criminal charges.
 Now it’s time to put them behind you and gain a fresh start.
 Expunging your criminal record is essentially an opportunity to get a second chance at living a normal life free of worry and fear.

-My clients don’t just view me as just their lawyer, but as their friend as well.
-As such, I will put in the time and effort to get to know you on a personal level and make myself available 24/7 to help answer any questions or concerns you may have.
+Our clients don’t view us as just their lawyer, but as their friend as well.
+As such, we will put in the time and effort to get to know you on a personal level and make ourselves available 24/7 to answer any questions or concerns you may have.
 Many people don’t understand the expungement process, and that’s okay.
-That’s why I will guide you every step of the way to ensure you know exactly what is happening in your case.
-As your Carmel expungement attorney, I will treat your case as if it were my own future on the line.
+That’s why we will guide you every step of the way to ensure you know exactly what is happening in your case.
+When you hire our Carmel expungement attorneys, we will treat your case as if it were our own futures on the line.

 What Is Expungement?

-Getting your criminal record expunged means it is getting removed entirely as if nothing ever happened.
-Sound pretty nice, right?
+Getting your criminal record expunged means having it removed entirely, as if nothing ever happened.
+Sounds pretty nice, right?

 But on a lighter note, when you’re looking for jobs, you can legally say that you did not commit a crime if an employer asks.
 Further, an expungement broadens your opportunities for school, housing, financial aid and stability.

 Certain crimes can get expunged from your record:

 - You were arrested or charged for a crime that did not lead to a conviction or your conviction was overturned by an appellate court